Ambrevar/dotfiles/README.md

 I use embedded IMAP and SMTP services which need appropriate compilation options.
 Embedded IMAP does not need to store e-mails locally.
 To speed-up e-mail queries, I cache them on disk.
-When the disk usage limit is reached, the older cached e-mails are erased until the cache shrink below the limit again.
+When the disk usage limit is reached, the older cached e-mails are erased until the cache shrinks below the limit again.

-Some customization: custom index view, good Emacs integration (see .emacs.d), custom theme (matches Emacs colors), various tweaks.
+Some customization: custom index view, good Emacs integration (see `.emacs.d`), custom theme (matches Emacs colors), various tweaks.

-For universal terminal support, the colorset.sh script will check terminal capabilities and load colors appropriately.
+For universal terminal support, the `colorset.sh` script will check terminal capabilities and load colors appropriately.

-URxvt has an URL support that works also for Mutt.
-For other terminals, you might consider using the 'urlview' plugin for Mutt.
+URxvt has an URL support that works also from Mutt.
+For other terminals, you might consider using the `urlview` plugin for Mutt.

 ### Ranger